 1 Introducing Zig

 I assume you have previous experience with some programming language in this book, not necessarily with a low-level one.
-So, if you have experience with Python, or Javascript, for example, is fine.
+So, if you have experience with Python, or Javascript, for example, it will be fine.
 But, if you do have experience with low-level languages, such as C, C++, or Rust, you will probably learn faster throughout this book.

 1.1 What is Zig?